 To fully understand how style factors impact your portfolio, or to construct a portfolio in a systematic way, you must take any large regional tilts or region/country specific strategies into account.
 The best way to do this is to use a model that is specifically built to work for the region or strategy in which you are investing in, but that may not always be practical.
 FactSet’s FNG model balances the importance of regional styles with simplicity and uniformity across regions to complement different types of strategies.

-Ian Hissey is Vice President in the Portfolio Analytics group at FactSet and has been at FactSet since 2008.
+Ian Hissey joined FactSet in 2008.
+He is Vice President in the Portfolio Analytics group.
 Ian is responsible for the Sale and Support of FactSet’s Multi Asset Class (MAC) risk product in Asia Pacific.
 His role is also to guide the development of that product to meet the diverse set of challenges faced by financial market participants in Asia.
-Previous to his current role, Ian was the manager of FactSet’s Portfolio Analytics team based in Australia for four years where he worked with FactSet’s largest clients in Australia and NewZealand.
-Ian has a holds a bachelor degree in Economics and Social Sciences from the University of Sydney.
+Prior to his current role, Ian was the manager of FactSet’s Portfolio Analytics team based in Australia for four years where he worked with FactSet’s largest clients in Australia and NewZealand.
+Ian earned a bachelor degree in Economics and Social Sciences from the University of Sydney.